 Phone: (405) 928-9358 / Email: BlueLineInspector@Gmail.Com

 The average home inspection fee I charge is around $350.
 The fee depends on numerous factors, call or email me for a quote.
-My fees are typically $25-$50 higher than other inspectors, however I am confident that I more thorough.
 Termite inspections range from $75 to $125.
 Sewer Scopes range from $175 to $225.
 Payment is due at the time of the inspection.
 You can pay with check or cash when you arrive to the home.
 You can also pay for the inspection with Zelle, Venmo, or credit/debit card.

 Buying a home?
 The process can be stressful.
 A home inspection is supposed to give you peace of mind, but often has the opposite effect.
 You will be asked to absorb a lot of information in a short time.
 This often includes a written report, a checklist, photographs, environmental reports, and what the inspector himself says during the inspection.
 All this, combined with the seller's disclosure and what you notice yourself, makes the experience even more overwhelming.
 What should you do?